adityamandlekar/connect-lex-integration-bookappointment/Readme.md

 You will use AWS CloudFormation to deploy an AWS Lambda function in your AWS account.
 It will be deployed in the **Sydney region**.
 Please ensure you follow directions at the end of the lab to delete the CloudFormation stack to remove resources.

+Amazon Lex is currently available in the N. Virginia, Oregon, Sydney and Ireland regions.
+Additional regions will be added in future.

 **1.** Login to your AWS account.

-**2.** Right-click this link and open in a new browser tab: [Launch Stack into us-east-1 with CloudFormation](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-2#/stacks/new?stackName=LexFunction&templateURL=https://s3-ap-southeast-2.amazonaws.com/share.jr-class.net/lex-connect-book-appointment.yaml)
+**2.** Right-click this link and open in a new browser tab: [Launch Stack into the Sydney Region with CloudFormation](https://console.aws.amazon.com/cloudformation/home?region=ap-southeast-2#/stacks/new?stackName=LexFunction&templateURL=https://s3-ap-southeast-2.amazonaws.com/share.jr-class.net/lex-connect-book-appointment.yaml)

 The CloudFormation console will be displayed, with some information already entered.